blairAJones/ShoppingML/eda.md

 #### eBay API and Data Cleaning

-The full code for the API calls and initial data cleaning in Python discussed below is available here(LINK).
+The full code for the API calls and initial data cleaning in Python discussed below is available [here](https://github.com/blairAJones/ShoppingML/blob/main/API_datacleaning.ipynb).

 For the eBay data, an eBay developer account was created and production application keys were available.
 Python was used to code the API call, using the requests and json modules.
 After reviewing the ![eBay site](https://developer.ebay.com/develop/get-started/api-call-limits), it appeared that the Browse API was the option with the most information available to develop pricing / listing ML models.
 This allowed for a keyword search, such as "iPhone 16" and "soccer jerseys."